jhyang13/Tableau-Analysis-Citi-Bike-Program/README.md

 ## Tableau Workbook File
 - Citi-Bike-Analytics.twb is the Tableau Workbook for this challenge.
 - The Tableau that I used to finish this challenge is the 2019.1 version.
-- In case you cannot open the twb file, please check Citi-Bike-Analytics.pptx or Citi-Bike-Analytics.pdf files, which contain all the work in the twb file.
+- In case you cannot open the twb file, please check Citi-Bike-Analytics.pptx or Citi-Bike-Analytics.pdf, which contain all the work in the twb file.
 - Because of this old version of Tableau, I cannot share my twb file with Tableau Public.